inrialearninglab/ai4t/docs/general-presentation/0-0-what-does-this-mooc-offer-us/0-0-1-what-is-in-this-course.md

 #### About quizzes

 The Mooc offers quizzes at the end of each Module.
 Their objective is to reinforce the knowledge and skills acquired.
+_Note_ : At the end of each quizz a passing score is displayed, which is a rating of your answers.
+This information is not taken into account in the Mooc pedagogical pathway (because there is no evaluation of learners).